-Supporting Principle: Exercising leadership through a robust scrutiny f institutional stakeholders, including partnerships, and function which effectively engages local people and all local develops constructive accountability relationships.
-Ref How we apply the p rinciples How this is evidenced 6.1 to local people and institutional stakeholders.
+Supporting Principle: Exercising leadersh ip through a robust scrutiny function which effectively engages local people and all local institutional stakeho ders, includin g partne rships, ar id develo os cons tructive acc countability relati onships.

+Ref How we apply the principles How this is evidenced 6.1 We are accountable to local people and institutional stakeholders.
 Elected Members are democratically accountable to their local area and this provides a clear leadership role in building sustainable communities.
 The Corporate Plan is published on the Council's website.
 The 'call in' procedure allows members to examine decisions made by the Executive in detail.
-Decisions may be 'called in', which means that implementation does not take place immediately to allow ar opportunity for further consideration.
+Decisions may be 'called in', which means that implementation does not take place immediately to allow an opportunity for further consideration.
 Elected members are involved in the Halton Strategic Partnership Board and its Specialist Strategic Partnerships (SSPs).
 Partnership minutes and performance are reported to the PPBs.
-PPBs co-opt additional members, for example, LiNk representatives on the Healthy Halton PPB.
+PPBs co-opt additional members, for example, LINk (Local Involvement Network) representatives on the Healthy Halton PPB.
 Provision exists in the Council's Constitution for the consideration of petitions.
 Our financial statements are audited and published on the Council website.
-Our External Auditor provides an annua organisational assessment of the Council's performance.

-Ref How we apply the principles How this is evidenced • We receive reports from numerous inspectorates and regulators throughout the year. • We are subject to, and report on performance against, a range of national indicators.
+Ref How we apply the principles Н low this is evidenced • Our External Auditor provides an annual organisational assessment of the Council's performance. • We receive reports from numerous inspectorates and regulators throughout the year. • We are subject to, and report on performance against, a range of national indicators.